Get started with sourdough baking recommendations.

 Some bakers master baking sourdough on their first attempt.
 But this is rare so if you give it a go and it doesn’t work out the first time, don’t let it put you off.
 To help you there are several articles in this sourdough section that will accelerate your theory and practical knowledge of sourdough.
 Most people get something they are happy with after the third or fourth attempt.

 Not at all.
 The reason I use the fridge in many of my sourdough recipes is twofold:

 Yes!
 Sourdough bread baking is usually proofed in a banneton.
-A baking tin can be used for sandwich style bread.
+A baking tin can be used for sandwich-style bread.
 It will be a little bit denser than yeast made bread, but much more flavoursome.

 Pop all the ingredients in the maker and mix.
-Leave to rest inside for 5 hours and then commence with the rest of the program and, breadmaker might do the work for you.
+Leave to rest inside for 5 hours and then commence with the rest of the program and, a breadmaker might do the work for you.
 But it might not.

 Sourdough is unpredictable so I wouldn’t recommend making it in a breadmaker, if you can start each stage manually you might have some joy.

-Best way to store sourdough bread is wrapped in a clean tea towel and placed in a cupboard or bread bin.
+The best way to store sourdough bread is wrapped in a clean tea towel and placed in a cupboard or bread bin.
 This allows it to breathe a little whilst slowing down the oxygen flow which would make it go stale quickly.

 With so many choices of ingredients available at supermarkets and many disagreements that occur on social media groups, it’s hard to choose which ingredients you should be using in your starter and to make your bread.
 Here are my recommendations and a little about the science behind my choices.